DengYiping/codebase-ai-prompt-generator/README.md

 - Customizable file inclusion/exclusion via patterns
 - Option to save output to a file or print to console
 - Automatically respects local and global .gitignore files
+- Cursor IDE integration with one command
+- Automatically excludes `.git` directories
 - Installable CLI tool

 ## Installation